bitcoin/bips/bip-update-process.md

 the broader community time.
 Not only may someone point out relevant discussion topics that were missed in the authors’ research, or that an idea is guaranteed to be rejected based on prior discussions, but describing an idea publicly also tests whether it is of interest to more people besides the authors.
-After establishing that the idea may be of interest to the bitcoin community, the authors should work on drafting a BIP.
+After establishing that the idea may be of interest to the Bitcoin community, the authors should work on drafting a BIP.

 As a first sketch of the proposal is taking shape, the authors should present it to the [Bitcoin Development Mailing List](https://groups.google.com/g/bitcoindev).
 This gives the authors a chance to collect initial feedback and address